-where $\mathcal M_i=\langle u_{c}(\bm k)|\partial_{k_i}\mathcal H|u_v(\bm k)\rangle$ ($i=x,y$) is the coupling strength of interband optical transition with $\sigma_i$ linearly polarized light, $|u_{c/v}\rangle$ is the cell-periodic part of Bloch wave function of conduction/valence band, and $\mathcal H$ is the Bloch Hamiltonian.
-For monolayer Fe$_2$Br$_2$O, its conduction and valence band states have symmetry characters belonging to $\Gamma_3^{-}$ and $\Gamma_4^{+}$ representations of the $C_{2h}$ point group at $X$ ($Y$) point.
-In Figs.~\ref{fig5}(a) and~\ref{fig5}(b) , we plot the DFT result (with SOC included) of $\eta$ in the regions around $X$ and $Y$ valleys for Fe$_2$Br$_2$O. One observes that at $X$ valley, $\eta$ is negative, with values close to $-1$.
+In Figs.~\ref{fig4}(a) and~\ref{fig4}(b) , we plot the DFT result (with SOC included) of $\eta$ in the regions around $X$ and $Y$ valleys.
+One observes that at $X$ valley, $\eta$ is negative, with values close to $-1$.
 Meanwhile, $\eta$ at $Y$ valley has an opposite sign and is close to $+1$.
-The opposite $\eta$ at the two valleys is a feature dictated by the altermagnetic $C_{4z}\mathcal T$ symmetry that connects $X$ and $Y$.
-This result shows that the transition at $X$ ($Y$) valley is predominately coupled to $\sigma_y$ ($\sigma_x$) polarized light, exhibiting a strong valley linear dichroism, as illustrated in Fig.~\ref{fig5}(c).
+The opposite $\eta$ at the two valleys is a feature dictated by the altermagnetic $C_{4z}\mathcal T$ symmetry.
+This result shows that the transition at $X$ ($Y$) valley is predominately coupled to $\sigma_y$ ($\sigma_x$) polarized light, exhibiting a strong valley linear dichroism, as illustrated in Fig.~\ref{fig4}(c).
 Thus, by optical pumping with $\sigma_x$ ($\sigma_y$) polarized light, one can selectively excite carriers in the $Y$ ($X$) valley, creating valley-polarized carriers.
 Furthermore, since spin and valley degrees of freedom are strongly coupled in these materials, the valley polarized carriers are also spin polarized.
-Such valley/spin polarized carriers generated by optical dichroism will provides rich opportunity for valleytronic/spintronic applications.
+Such valley/spin polarized carriers generated by optical dichroism will provide rich opportunity for valleytronic/spintronic applications.

-As for Fe$_2$I$_2$O, the story is bit different from the above picture.
-Actually, the optical transition (at electric dipole order) is forbidden between VBM and CBM at $X$ ($Y$) point, because the involved two states have the same parity.
-Comparing the band structures of Fe$_2$I$_2$O and Fe$_2$Br$_2$O (Fig.~\ref{fig5}(d)), one notices that the difference is associated with a band inversion of the top two valence bands.
-Consider Fe$_2$Br$_2$O, the top two valence bands (with the order of decreasing energy) at $X$ have $\Gamma_4^{+}$ and $\Gamma_3^{+}$ symmetry characters.
-In contrast, in Fe$_2$I$_2$O, these two states are switched in energy, as indicated in Fig.~\ref{fig5}(d) (The situation is similar for the $Y$ valley.)
-It follows that although Fe$_2$I$_2$O has a direct band gap, optical transitions between its VBM and CBM are strongly suppressed.
-Instead, the linear dichroism will appear for light with a frequency larger than the band gap, between the lower valence band (with $\Gamma_4^{+}$ state) and the CBM.
+For Fe$_2$I$_2$O, the situation differs from the above.
+The optical transition between the VBM and CBM at the $X$ ($Y$) point is forbidden because the two states share the same parity.
+Comparing the band structures of Fe$_2$I$_2$O and Fe$_2$Br$_2$O (Fig.~\ref{fig4}(d)) reveals that this arises from a band inversion of the top two valence bands.
+Consequently, although Fe$_2$I$_2$O has a direct band gap, optical transitions between its VBM and CBM are strongly suppressed.
+Instead, the linear dichroism will appear for light with a frequency larger than the band gap, between the lower valence band ($\Gamma_4^{+}$) and CBM.